Huddo121/huddo121.github.io/_posts/2016-04-10-on-the-art-of-well-crafted-tasks.markdown

 > We should change the required information for new user account signup to be a valid email address and password.
 We should also change the purchase handling code to check that a user has all the necessary shipping and payment information to complete a purchase.

-{% include captioned_gfycat_image.html gfycat="SelfreliantInfamousCanvasback" caption="Context and a good task description are so important the Asana homepage lists them as features of the product" %}
+{% include captioned_gfycat_image.html gfycat="asana-splash" caption="Context and a good task description are so important the Asana homepage lists them as features of the product" %}

 ## Deliverables
 As the final act of the story the deliverables will be _how_ we know we are finished and _how_ will we measure success.
 A lot of the time this is simply rolled in to the same paragraph as the task description, but I find it helpful to think of it as a separate part of the task.
 What is going to come out of the completion of this task?
 Is there some documentation required?
 What should that documentation cover?
 Are there any non-functional requirements that need to be addressed?